falkr/ttm4115/pages/unit-components.md

 # Task: Create the Timer Component

+* Create **two sequence diagrams** for the scenario with a 10 minute timer "spaghetti", and a 2 minute timer "green tea".
+  * Create one version in which you show the MQTT messages, including _publish_ and _subscribe_, including the MQTT broker as lifeline.
+  * Create another, more high-level sequence diagram, in which you don't show the MQTT broker and only show messages between the system components, as if they were sending directly to each other.
-* Use the component template, and add the required code in the places marked with `TODO`.
+* Use [the component template](https://github.com/falkr/stmpy-notebooks/blob/master/TimerManager.py), and add the required code in the places marked with `TODO`.
   * Start your own broker.
   * Choose topics.
+  * Use the JSON formats as suggested above.
 * Send Timer commands into the component by using MQTT.FX.
+  * Directly send the JSON strings suggested above.
-* See if your components works as intended and sends the required messages to the Text To Speech component.
+* See if your component works as intended and sends the required messages to the Text To Speech component.
-  * Just emulate the Text To Speech Component by subscribing with MQTT.FX to the corresponding topic
+  * Just emulate the Text To Speech Component by subscribing with MQTT.FX to the corresponding topic.
+* Reflect on your progress in a document.
+* Create a **short and uncut demo video** using two named timers, simulated via MQTT.FX and your timer manager component.

+# Checklist

+### Blackboard

+- Deliver your document that shows progress and results.

+### MS Teams

+- Ask for feedback in general
+- Report any errors with the provided solution
+- Discuss, with me or other teams

+### Team Reflection for This Unit

+* Add another section to the team reflection document, just like every week.

+### Individual Reflection

+* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
+* Copy the answers into a document that you maintain on your own.
+* Add any additional observations to your reflection diary.